Brent hits 4-year high as U.S. sanctions on Iran tighten supply | MarketScreener

 However, India, another top buyer, is committed to buying oil from Tehran, the Iranian foreign minister said.

-Other OPEC countries have been increasing production in recent months, but global inventories have been falling as supply tightens, analysts say.
+Other OPEC countries have been boosting production, but global inventories have still been falling, analysts said.

-Saudi Arabia is expected to add extra oil to the market over the next couple of months to offset the drop in Iranian production.

-However, ANZ said in a note that major suppliers were unlikely to offset losses because of the sanctions estimated at 1.5 million bpd.
+However, ANZ said in a note that major suppliers were unlikely to offset losses from sanctions, estimated at 1.5 million bpd.

 At its 2018 peak in May, Iran exported 2.71 million bpd, nearly 3 percent of daily global crude consumption.